apioo/fusio-docs/docs/backend/api/operation.md

   the `Fusio\Engine\ActionInterface`.
 * __HTTP/HTTPS__
   Invokes an HTTP url, it proxies the request to the endpoint and also adds Fusio specific information
+* __File__
+  Executes the provided action file

 ### Costs

-Contains how much a user needs to pay in order to invoke a route.
+Contains how much a user needs to pay to invoke a route.
 A user can obtain points by buying a specific plan at the developer portal.